STulling/YBlade-Lasercutting/README.md

-# YBlade - Import QBlade blades into Fusion 360
+# YBlade (Lasercutting) - QBlade to lasercutting svg

-Simple script for Fusion 360 that takes [QBlade](https://http://www.q-blade.org/) blade description and constructs the blade:
+Simple script that takes [QBlade](https://http://www.q-blade.org/) blade description and constructs the blade as lasercutting paths:

 ![result.png](result.png)

 ## Usage

 First, use QBlade to design your blade.
 Then export the blade table and profile data.
-Install this script and then run it.
-It will ask to enter the blade table and profile file.
+Then adjust some variables in the script and run it.

 See example input files in [bladeExample](bladeExample).